kcpatra45/kcpatra45.github.io/research.md

 #along the observer’s line of sight may block parts of the underlying
 #photosphere.
 Therefore, an incomplete cancellation of the electric vectors
 #will occur across the corresponding spectral lines, further producing
-#nonzero polarization at those line wavelengths.
+#nonzero polarization at those line wavelengths.-->

 Here's how the data look
 here's what we currently know